 • Solar canopies on large-scale commercial parking lots and other similar areas (must produce at least 1 MW of energy).

-The labor standards L&I will use to certify a project can be included in a Project Labor Agreement (PLA) or Community Workforce Agreement (CWA).
+The labor standards L&I reviews to certify a project can be included in a Project Labor Agreement (PLA) or Community Workforce Agreement (CWA).
 A project without a PLA or CWA must still fulfill the labor standards, described below.

 In the application to L&I, you will need to decide one of three tax deferral amounts sought: